-- If you are loading AREDN® firmware on TP-LINK or Ubuquiti devices for the first time you must download the factory firmware from the middle column.
-For Mikrotik devices you must download both the factory and sysupgrade images.
-For GL.iNet devices you must download the sysupgrade image from the righthand column. - If you are already running AREDN® firmware on the node then you will choose the sysup-grade firmware from the righthand column, and you will use the AREDN® web interface to perform the firmware upgrade.
+- If you are loading AREDN® firmware on a device for the first time you must download the factory firmware from the middle column.
+For Mikrotik devices you must also download the sysupgrade image from the righthand column. - If you are already running AREDN® firmware on the node then you will choose the sysup-grade firmware from the righthand column, and you will use the AREDN® web interface to perform the firmware upgrade.